planariangames/mettlecore/METTLE_Core_Hacks_Player-Facing.md

 The outcome of damage using this method is probably not identical to the Core default, but should be similar enough.

 ### The Defend Action

-Players can still Defend after all this is through, further lowering incoming damage.
-NPCs cannot Check, and should be satisfied with spending their Defend Action to simply Soak one damage plus any Defend bonus from shield weapons.
-For example, a buckler-wielding NPC opponent may Soak 3 damage in exchange for their Action.

 ### Split Actions